 I’d love to say I’m as fit as a fiddle after another long hike on Spout Path, but that’s just not true.
 Everything aches, my feet, ankles, knees, and back are all up in arms.

-This time around the Spout itself wasn’t the mark I was aiming for, since noon had come and gone when I started out at the trailhead in Bay Bulls, it was just too late to reach the Spout.
+Today the Spout itself wasn’t the mark I was aiming for, since noon had come and gone when I started my hike at the south trailhead in Bay Bulls, it was just too late for a hike that long.

-Not long after the Bull Head Light I nearly walked into a moose which was standing in the middle of the trail munching on young twigs.
-It was a winding trail so we only noticed each other at the latest possible moment, the moose was startled and ran up the hills, looking back at me from above, before dismissing me and finding another shrub to feed on.
+Not long after the Bull Head Light I nearly walked into a moose which was standing in the middle of the trail munching on some young twigs.
+It was a winding trail so we only noticed each other at the latest possible moment, the moose was startled and ran up the hills, looking back at me from above, before calming down and finding another shrub to feed on.

 You can see in the above picture why I should have started the hike much earlier, after midday every east-facing attraction along the way is hidden in deep shadows.

-Somewhere along the trail I happened to look into a small cove and noticed this hard to see sea arch far below me:
+Somewhere along the trail I happened to look down into a small cove and noticed this hard to see sea arch deep below me:

-After a ten minute break I carefully started the long walk back, being extra cautious with my left foot.
-Of course, this only meant that after two hours of hiking I also injured my right ankle.
+After a 10 minute break I carefully started the long walk back, being extra cautious with my left foot.
+Of course, this only meant that after 2 hours of hiking I also injured my right ankle.
 “You’ve got to be kidding me”, I whispered to myself in disbelief.

-Wobbly on two sides now, I took frequent rest stops on every boulder along the path until I reached the lighthouse.
+Wobbly on 2 sides now, I took frequent rest stops on every boulder along the path until I reached the lighthouse.
 There I took all the weight off my legs for a few minutes by laying down.
-Thankfully this seemed to somehow reset my ankles and knees and the remaining walk to the car was almost painless, although I must have looked like a staggering zombie to all the creatures I passed along the way.
+Thankfully this seemed to somehow ‘reset’ my ankles and knees and the remaining walk to the car was almost painless, although I must have looked like a faltering zombie to all the wildlife I passed along the way.